Exopy/exopy_pulses/docs/source/dev_guide/index.rst

 .. note::

-   Please refer to the Ecpy documentation for generic informations about the extension mechanisms.
+   Please refer to the Exopy documentation for generic informations about the extension mechanisms.